Applied AI

 Establish a robust data fabric that can absorb signals from ERP, MES, supplier portals, and related sources with controlled latency.
 Key elements include:

-• Structured data contracts that define schema, provenance, and update frequencies across systems such as ERP financial data, order management, and bill of materials.
+• Structured data contracts that define schema, provenance, and update frequencies across systems such as ERP financial data, order management, and bills of materials.

 • Streaming pipelines with durable queues for event ingestion, ensuring at-least-once delivery and idempotent processing where possible.